arcaicandy/PiQRAP/documentation/build-headless.md

 # PiQRAP - Headless Build Instructions

-## Introducton
+## Introduction

 This file describes how to build a version of PiQRAP that does not have any monitor/graphical desktop connected while in use.
-It also shows how to configure PiQRAP so that the OS SD-Card is set as read only so you can just turn PiQRAP off when you are done without risking corruption of the file system.
-This also should extend the life of the OS SD-Card greatly.

 ## Requirements